Turning the One-Key™ design system into a 90% efficiency engine

 To keep the team aligned, we mapped the pattern-design workflow against existing processes, giving everyone clarity on lifecycle expectations and making it easier to explore, test, and iterate.

-Segmented Libraries for Scalability
+Segmented libraries for scalability

 We expanded from three platform-specific libraries to a structured set of experience-specific libraries, each packaging relevant patterns for all platforms.